vishwak-velamuri/Smart-Vision/README.md

-# Smart-Vision - WORK IN PROGRESS
+# Smart-Vision

 ## Overview

-**Smart Vision** is an AI-powered system designed to assist Alzheimer's and Age-related Macular Degeneration (AMD) patients by providing real-time object recognition and environmental hazard detection.
-The system uses AI models developed in TensorFlow, optimized for low-power hardware, and delivers fast and accurate pill and item recognition, even under low-light conditions.
+**Smart Vision** is an AI-powered system designed to assist Alzheimer's and Age-related Macular Degeneration (AMD) patients by providing real-time medication detection.
+The system uses AI models developed in TensorFlow, optimized for low-power hardware, and delivers fast and accurate pill recognition, even under low-light conditions.

 Key features include:
 - 95% accuracy in pill and item recognition.